daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 These instructions will walk you through installing the required Data Science software stack for the UBC Master of Data Science program.
 Before starting, ensure that your laptop meets our program requirements:

- - runs one of the following operating systems: macOS 10.15.X (Catalina), Ubuntu 20.04, Windows 10 Professional, Enterprise or Education; version 2004.
+ - runs one of the following operating systems: macOS 10.4.X (Big Sur), Ubuntu 20.04, Windows 10 Professional, Enterprise or Education; version 2004.
     - **Windows 10 Home is not sufficient** as not all the software required for the program can be installed on that OS.
 [Click here to download Windows 10 Education for free from UBC.](https://it.ubc.ca/software-downloads)
     - When installing Ubuntu, checking the box "Install third party..." will (among other things) install proprietary drivers, which can be helpful for wifi and graphics cards.
 - can connect to networks via a wireless connection for on campus work